maths/moodle-qtype_stack/doc/en/Authoring/JSXGraph.md

       // Then make the graph represent the state var p = board.create('point',[state['x'],state['y']]);

-      // And finally the most important thing, update the stored state when things change p.on('drag', function() {
+      // And finally the most important thing, update the stored state when things change. p.on('drag', function() {
         var newState = {'x':p.X(), 'y':p.Y()};
         // Encode the state as JSON for storage and store it